mipmip/vim-hotpop/README.md

 ```

 **NOTE** Keeping `COMMAND` empty skips the remapping.
 This is useful for
-mappings you just have in your cheatsheet.
+existing mappings you just want to show in your cheatsheet.

 # Installation